 Your throat muscles contracting from the cold can cause pain and tension.
 To avoid this, drink room temperature or hot beverages.
-Tea is always a good substitution for water when singing.
+Tea is always a good substitute for water when singing.

 As a studio vocalist who often has multiple projects to sing a day, I make sure to space my gigs out and keep myself on voice rest in the in-between time (very minimal talking!).

 If you're actively working on growing your musical skill and want to put in several hours at a time, try switching between singing, playing an instrument, studying other singers, and learning music theory to allow your throat and vocal cords to rest.

 Most singers know about warmups when it comes to getting your voice prepared for singing, but many people don't know about the need for vocal cooldowns that can help protect your voice after you are done singing.
-Read this post for more info on vocal cooldowns.

 Related Post: 6 Best Teas For A Singer's Vocal Health

 Water won't hurt either, even though the effects will take some time.
-The one thing you want to do for sure is not singing, and not talking much at all if you can avoid it!
-This is called voice rest and will come in handy many times in the future of your singing career when your voice gets tired.
+The one thing you want to do for sure is not sing, and not talk much at all if you can avoid it!

-If you are ever in need of singer, songwriter or song producer services for your music project or brand, see what Yona Marie can offer you on her song services page.
+If you are in need of singer, songwriter or song producer services, see what Yona Marie can offer you on her services page.